Preventing Sewer Spills

 How can you prevent sewer spills?

-- Never put grease down garbage disposals, drains, or toilets.
-Mix fats, oils, and grease with absorbent waste materials like paper, coffee grounds, or kitty litter and place it in the trash.
-Wipe food scraps from plates and pans and dump them in the trash as well.
+Never put grease down garbage disposals, drains or toilets.
+Mix fats, oils and grease (FOG) with absorbent waste materials like paper, coffee grounds or kitty litter and place it in the trash.
+Wipe food scraps from plates and pans into the trash as well.

-- Repair any damage to your sewer pipes that might compromise their integrity as well as capacity.
+Repair any damage to your sewer pipes that might compromise their integrity/capacity.